Article date 28 July 2011

 Once again, some investments in the rail network are necessary, in addition to the HS2 line.
 The primary investment is the provision of a new express line linking to the line to Swindon and South Wales, with connections from it to Reading, to Oxford and to Princes Risborough.
 Referred to earlier, we are proposing this express line and propose that it is known as the Swindon express link.

 It is possible that the Swindon express link would make use of the former Ashendon link.
-This ran more or less parallel to the existing line from Princes Risborough to Aylesbury on an alignment further to the north west (footnote 6).
+This ran more or less parallel to the existing line from Princes Risborough to Aylesbury on an alignment further to the north west (note 6).

 In no particular order, we list here some possible services from AI.